 Bede will continue to pursue its stated aims, within a stable, yet flexible organisation, which is able to adapt to its environment over the decades to come.
 Our detailed programme of activities will be planned and monitored through our annual planning process, which is overseen by Bede's Council.
-Major themes for the period to March 2019 include:
+Major themes for the period to March 2020 include:

-- Maintaining Bede's position as a leading provider of highly effective and respected local services - Continue to develop a sustainable and diversified revenue income base, and progressing the £1.2million capital appeal for the new Bede Centre - Strengthening Bede's administrative and IT capacity to serve growing numbers of volunteers, supporters, service users - Communicating Bede's projects to continue to attract service users and communicating the impact of our work. - Working closely with Southwark Council's development team on the construction of the new Centre for Bede as part of the refurbishment of Maydew House. - Celebrating the 80th anniversary of the foundation of Bede House Association in 1938.
+- Maintaining Bede's position as a leading provider of highly effective and respected local services. - Continue to develop a sustainable and diversified revenue income base, and progressing the £1.2million capital appeal for the new Bede Centre. - Strengthening Bede's administrative and IT capacity to serve growing numbers of volunteers, supporters, service users. - Communicating Bede's projects to continue to attract service users and communicating the impact of our work. - Working closely with Southwark Council's development team on the construction of the new Centre for Bede as part of the refurbishment of Maydew House.